 name fields are publicly available and can be returned if the User has granted your app the public_profile permissions.
 These permissions are pre-approved for all apps (you can confirm this by clicking the information icon in the Access Token Field), so you don't have to grant your app any additional permissions for the query to work.
-Click Get Access Token in the Login Permission Selector and confirm that you want to grant your app access to your publicly available User information.
+Click Get Access Token and confirm that you want to grant your app access to your publicly available User information.

 Submit your query, and you should see your app-scoped User ID and name appear in the response window.